 Reading is one of the essential skills that you can have.
 It is the key to understanding written language and getting information.
-Reading helps you understand what others are saying, and it also enables you to understand what is written.
+Reading helps you understand what others are saying and enables you to understand what is written.

-Reading is usually a requirement in school, but with so much content available online and on social media, many people struggle with their reading skills.
+Reading is usually a requirement in school, but many people struggle with their reading skills with so much content available online and on social media.
 If you are someone who loves reading but is not sure how to improve, then this post is for you!

 This article will discuss some of the best tips to improve reading skills in English.
-We will go over some basic techniques that you can do at home to practice reading and efficiently enhance your skills.
-Read on to learn more about how to read better and increase your reading speed.
+We will review some basic techniques you can do at home to practice reading and efficiently enhance your skills.
+Read on to learn how to read better and increase your reading speed.

 1. Make Sure You Are Reading For Meaning

-The first and most crucial step to improving your reading skills in English is to make sure you are reading for meaning.
-When reading, you should be trying to get information and create a deeper understanding.
+The first and most crucial step to improving your English reading skills is to ensure you are reading for meaning.
+You should try to get information and create a deeper understanding when reading.
 Reading is not just about reading words and sentences.

 It is also about connecting those words and sentences to something bigger.
-So, when you are reading, ask yourself this question: “What do I get from this?”
+So, when reading, ask yourself: “What do I get from this?”

-When you are reading for meaning, you will spend more time understanding the text than trying to get every word correct.
+You will spend more time understanding the text when reading for meaning than getting every word correct.
 This will help you improve your reading speed and comprehension.

 You are not trying to understand what the author is trying to tell you.
 You are only trying to get through the text as fast as possible to move on to the next thing.